 Scheduled Maintenance

 Harmattan notes that the Operator has only submitted the inspection list for Durbanville, Hermanus and Vergelegen.
-No problems were noted for Hermanus and Vergelegen.
-At Durbanville, we noted that nearby trees were shading the panels.
+No issues were noted for Hermanus and Vergelegen.
+At Durbanville, we note that nearby trees were shading the panels.
 The Operator did not provide recent reports indicating whether this problem has been corrected.

 At Hermanus and Durbanville, module cleaning has not been performed since COD because the modules were clean.
 For Vergelegen, module cleaning was performed on March 31, 2022.
-The latest status from the operator is that the modules are still clean.
-Midstream did module cleaning last month, but during the site visit it was determined that the modules were clean.
+The latest status from the Operator is that the modules are still clean.
+Midstream did module cleaning in August, but during the site visit it was determined that the modules were dirty after just 1 month, this must be monitored as it has an impact on performance. .

 Unscheduled Maintenance

-The following table describes the unscheduled maintenance activities that have occurred since COD.